 While entering, exiting, and hiking, please keep proper distance from others on trails and practice all CDC guidelines and state mandates.
 At points of interest on the trail system, please do not congregate, and continue to respect guidelines of the park and the CDC.

 Clean your hands often with soap and water or hand sanitizer

-Avoid close contact - Stay at least 6 ft away from other people
+Avoid close contact - Stay at least 6 feet away from other people

 Cover your mouth and nose with a cloth face cover when around others